izgzhen/droid-scripts/README.md

 ## Retargeting Dex to Java Classes

-Build the Docker image with `make` first.
+NOTE: Build the Docker image with `make` first

 Make sure your APK file (not symbolic link) is under `apks` in this directory.